 Measurement grid for PC2/4 in Annex M.4 is FFS.

 How to deal with power classes reusing PC3 MPR requirements, especially those defined from Release 17 and forward, and then the relationship with 6.2.2_1 test is FFS.

+Declaration of the Multiband Relaxation factor for n259 is not defined in TS 38.508-2 [11].